-Essential communications come with regulatory requirements that often mean the organisation is required to have proof that they communicated to a consumer about a regulatory change and that the consumer received the communication.
+Essential communications come with regulatory requirements that often mean the organization is required to have proof that they communicated to a consumer about a regulatory change and that the consumer received the communication.

 As consumers turn to digital communication channels, it is becoming even more important to be certain your e‑communications are being delivered.

 The first step is to figure out what you want your essential communications to accomplish.
-At Computershare Communication Services, we specialise in essential communications and helping our clients achieve these business improvements.
-It all starts with your organisation’s goals.
-By understanding your goals, we can work out the most effective way to improve your communication’s messaging to help streamline processes, improve customer engagement and drive customer behaviour while measuring the results that matter to you.
+At Computershare Communication Services, we specialize in essential communications and helping our clients achieve these business improvements.
+It all starts with your organization’s goals.
+By understanding your goals, we can work out the most effective way to improve your communication’s messaging to help streamline processes, improve customer engagement and drive customer behavior while measuring the results that matter to you.

 Over to you

 Ready to measure customer actions on your essential customer communications?
 Computershare’s commsx team can assist and help your business redesign and revitalize your customer communications to deliver the best outcome for both your customers and your business.